 This post contains compensated links.

-Why Hike in Kananaskis
+Why Hike in Kananaskis Country

 Kananaskis Country is one of our favorite places to hike.
 It’s much easier to escape the crowds of Banff National Park and find quiet hiking trails.

 With the closer proximity of these Kananaskis hikes to Calgary and Canmore, it’s definitely a locals favorite place to hike.
-While no one can dispute the incredible views you can get in Banff, you’ll find equally breath taking views in Kananaskis.
+While no one can dispute the incredible views you can get in Banff, you’ll find equally breathtaking views in Kananaskis.

 Kananaskis Hikes You Don’t Want to Miss